dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/analytical-goal-setting.md

 * What are their primary goals?
 * What key questions did you list for them?

 These directly inform your analytical objectives.
 If Sarah the Savvy Homebuyer wants to "understand the general price distribution," then a primary analytical goal for you is to explore and summarize house prices.
-Her question, "How much does `sqft_liv` impact `price`?" points directly to an analysis of the relationship between these two variables.
+Her question, "How much does `sqft_living` impact `price`?" points directly to an analysis of the relationship between these two variables.

 ### **Approach 2: Crafting Simplified User Stories**